SQL CASE WHEN Statement: Syntax, Patterns, and Examples

 FROM products;

 These patterns account for the vast majority of CASE WHEN usage in production data pipelines and interviews.
-Each one solves a specific problem.
 Conditional aggregation alone covers about half of all CASE WHEN interview questions.

 Conditional aggregation shows up in 18% of pivot prompts in our verified corpus.
 You wrap CASE inside COUNT or SUM to filter rows inline, swapping four scans for one.
 An analytics team at a rideshare company cut a daily job from 47 minutes to 90 seconds by collapsing five filtered CTEs into one conditional aggregation block.
 It's the move interviewers watch for.